Frequently Asked Questions

 What about meals?

 Participants and their families or guests can participate in the Extended Plan at our “campers’ kitchen” – an outdoor cooking facility.
 Cooking is not permitted at campsites on the symposium grounds.
-If not paying to participate in the Extended Plan, you still may also use the kitchen facilities to cook your own food.

 How about cash?
 Do all places accept credit cards?